-Over the twelve months to the end of June, the FTSE Smaller Companies (ex Investment Trusts) Index fell by 14.6% on a total return basis underperforming the FTSE All Share (+1.6%) but outperforming the FTSE AIM (-29.8%).
-The market witnessed a substantial style shift from growth to value as expectations of increasing interest rates took hold.
-This led to certain more value orientated sectors outperforming such as Oil & Gas, Mining and Banks, all areas where the Fund does not invest.
+Over the twelve months to the end of June, the FTSE Smaller Companies (ex Investment Trusts) Index ("the index") fell by 0.4% on a total return basis underperforming the FTSE All Share (+3.9%) but outperforming the FTSE AIM (-14.0%).
+Following the substantial style shift from growth to value in the first half of 2022, the 12 months to 30 June 2023 saw a small revival of growth style investing, with the MSCI UK Growth index outperforming its value peer.
+However, energy and mining stocks (in which the Company does not invest) continued to perform well given geopolitical developments, and were key contributors to the overall index performance.